sporeproject/spore-api/readme.md

 ### v0.0.4
 - Upgraded to postgres DB on a remote location
+- Indexes all `Bought` events, searches for the price of all NFTs
+- When you call `last-indexed` in the api, it will tell you the latest synced block

 ### v0.0.3
 - Returns a GET response from the Flask database